 Six other novels, Preserving Cleo, Cleo's Slow Dance, Finding Clarice, What Next Ms. Elliott? and Marge, Back on Track, Anne Marie's New Melody and La Femme, a collection of short stories have followed and are finding an audience.
 I have also continued working on essays, a memoir and I write a weekly column for a classy small newspaper, The Creswell Chronicle.

-When I'm not writing, thinking about writing, or talking about writing, I garden, keep a house, and spend time with my mother and friends.
+When I'm not writing, thinking about writing, or talking about writing, I garden, keep a house, and spend time with my friends.
 My husband Ken and I both like to travel and go when we can.
 We also combine activities with our grown children and their families as often as possible.
 School concerts, ball games, ultimate frisbee, picnics and camping are all part of our lives.